Animals in focus

 We are also one of the few labs in the world that keep a breeding population of red junglefowl, the wild ancestor of the chicken.
 That gives us possibilities to breed different crosses and to conduct direct comparative genetic studies on the ancestor and its domesticated descendants.
 And we have a broad collaboration with hundreds of private dog owners across the country, who let us study their pets and happily offer us a small amount of DNA from their companions.

-I have made it a point to always maintain cordial relations with numerous researchers and over the years I have managed to build a very extensive research network.
 Together with Professor Linda Keeling at SLU, I currently coordinate the Center of Excellence in Animal Welfare Science, a nationwide research network.
-The AVIAN group is part of Linköpings University's System Neurobiology Network and we have a number of ongoing collaborations with researchers at the Faculty of Medicine and Health Sciences.
-This has generated a number of emerging projects towards human applications and given us unique inroads towards human-centric research.
+My research group, is part of Linköping University's System Neurobiology Network and we have a number of ongoing collaborations with researchers at the Faculty of Medicine and Health Sciences.
+This has generated emerging projects towards human applications and given us unique inroads towards translational research.

 - Professor Linda Keeling, SLU – animal welfare science.

 - Professor Leif Andersson, Uppsala University – genetics and genomics.

 - Professor Jonas Bergquist, Uppsala University – hormone measurements.

 - Professor Elena Jazin, Uppsala University – behaviour epigenetics.